 Never skimp on the kneading time of your pasta dough or your final pasta will not be silky and light!

-- Add 1-whole egg, pulse-blend until the flour, salt, and 1-egg are mixed.
+- Add 1 whole egg, pulse-blend until the flour, salt, and egg are mixed.

-- Turn the food processor on full speed and add the 2nd and 3rd whole eggs using the feeder tube.
+- Turn the food processor on full speed and add the second and third whole eggs using the feeder tube.
 Only run the machine until the mixture "just" becomes a dough.